 In all of these cases, not complying with accessibility legislation can have legal, financial, and brand implications, and can cause you to lose out on potential customers when they are unable to access or use your website.
 As a result, it’s key to get ahead on fixing these issues, before it becomes a major problem for your organization.

-The Essential Website Audit is here to help 🚀
+The Inclusive Website Audit is here to help ?

 Get started today on your path to accessibility compliance with the Essential Website Audit.
 Our audit will provide you with actionable recommendations to make your site more usable, accessible, and inclusive.
 Don’t miss out on expanding your reach and engagement!